weaviate/weaviate-io/_posts/blog/2022-10-18-Image-Search-Application-with-Weaviate-and-Python-Flask.md

 This includes the class name, which in our case is “Dog” and the properties, such as `breed`, `image`, and `filepath`.
 In this case, we also need to add in the vectorizer definition, which is the `img2vec-neural` module, so that Weaviate knows to use that specific vectorizer.

 We will tell Weaviate that breed and filepath values are strings, weight is stored as an integer, and images are stored as a `blob` dataType.
-Putting it all together, the schema definition should look like the following:
+Putting it all together, the schema definition should look like the following;

 ```
 schema = {